Does My Dog Have Worms?

 - Visible worms in fur or around dog's rear.
 Tapeworms in particular may appear as small moving segments which later dry out to resemble grains of rice.

 - Scratching or rubbing of rear.
-If you dog scratches their bottom on the ground or against furniture, they may be itchy due to infection.
-Itchiness however can also have other causes.
+If your dog scratches their bottom on the ground or against furniture, they may be itchy due to infection.
+Itchiness, however, can have other causes.

 - Visible worms in vomit.

 - Bloated stomach or belly.
 This is often seen in puppies who get worms from their mother.

 - Weakness, increased appetite, constant hunger, and weight loss.
 Worms steal their host's nutrition.